huanvo88/pycaret-kub/README.md

 One can take a look at the pandas-profiling report of the data here [data_profiling.html](data_profiling.html)

-In order to launch the MLflow UI locally, follow the steps:
+In order to launch the MLflow UI locally, follow the steps on the terminal:

 * clone the project
 * create the python env based on the requirements.txt file (for pycaret, use the [full] option)